mstocco/mariostoc.co/content/traininglog/20230528-challenge2023-4weeksout.md

 Late start to the ride as I was in town picking up a lower stack runner for my ankle.

-Took 31 minutes to get up to the gate at _Westoby Road_; bit of a headwind, bit of [Sunday](javascript:flick('sun');) still in my legs.
+31 minutes to the _Westoby Road Gate_; bit of a headwind, bit of [Sunday](javascript:flick('sun');) still in my legs.
 I felt stronger the longer I rode and explored a new bit of single track.
 The _Scotch Broom_ has taken over and some trails are impassable now.

 <!---->
 ## THURSDAY JUN 1